habitat-sh/habitat/www/source/docs/index.html.md

 ## Getting Habitat

-Instructions for getting Habitat are available in the [Downoload and Install](/tutorials/download) section.
+Instructions for getting Habitat are available in the [Download and Install](/tutorials/download) section.

 <hr>
 <ul class="main-content--link-nav">